bluesky/event-model/README.md

  'type': 'object'}
 ```

-Use it is conjunction with the
+Use it in conjunction with the
 [jsonschema](https://pypi.python.org/pypi/jsonschema) package to validate
 documents in Python.